ezEngine/docs-src/pages/docs/editor/run-scene.md

 > **Important:**
 >
 > If a scene is composed of multiple [scene layers](../scenes/scene-layers.md), only the objects from the currently *loaded* layers are exported.

+### Custom Player Executable

+In the *export and run* dialog you can add a custom executable to run instead of the default [ezPlayer](../tools/player.md) application.
+Use this, if you have a custom game application.
+The command line used is the same as for ezPlayer as shown in the dialog.

 ## See Also